5004-SEA-Fa24-Geeng/payroll-gen-Cora1231/README.md

 Github Account name: Cora1231

-Link to Assignment on Github: (copy and paste the link to your assignment repo here)
+Link to Assignment on Github: https://github.com/5004-SEA-Fa24-Geeng/payroll-gen-Cora1231.git

 How many hours did it take you to complete this assignment (estimate)?
+* 12 hours
 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.

-* one per row, add more if needed
+* N/A

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)